ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-variables.md

 #### constAllowed

-Allows to only customize what kinds of assignments are allowed for `const`.
+Allows to customize what kinds of assignments are allowed for `const`.

 Default is: `["Literal"]`